English 101 & English 113: Composition I

 Additional information for international students

-International students attending the University are placed into appropriate Core Writing courses based on TOEFL scores, interviews and special placement arrangements, all through the Intensive English Language Center.
+International students attending the University are placed into appropriate Core Writing courses based on TOEFL scores and interviews.
 International students, therefore, have the same access to Core Writing Program courses as any other student and are expected to complete these courses in the same way.

 However, those students for whom English still poses special challenges may be directed into (or elect) to take an alternative sequence of composition courses: ENG 113 and 114.
 For international students, these courses fulfill the University's composition requirements through ENG 102.
 As such, course outcomes are identical to ENG 101 and 102, and are described in tandem on the Core Writing Program website.
 In the deployment of this course content, however, instructors are expected to show increased sensitivity to the needs of second-language users and tailor scaffolding assignments to their differential language skills during what is also for many of these students a period of intense cultural adjustment.
 Assignments could include narratives of encounter or an explanation of something important in the student's national or ethnic culture.
 Whatever the instructor's choices, reading, writing and revision activities in ENG 113 and 114 still should match those of ENG 101 and 102 respectively.